Puppy nutrition 101: what puppies eat for optimal health

 What treats should I give my puppy?

-For all the puppy food options on the market, there are just as many treats!
+For all the puppy food options on the market, there are just as many treats.
 Generally, it’s best to look for single protein treats, with minimal ingredients and no additives.
 We answer every question under the sun, in our go-to guide to treats.
 Treats should form no more than 10% of your puppy’s daily intake.

 Why is my puppy refusing to eat?

-Puppies can be picky, and may take a little time to warm up to their environment: and tucking in to a good meal means letting their guard down.
+Puppies can be picky, and may take a little time to warm up to their environment: and tucking into a good meal means letting their guard down.
 Fussiness can happen because of:

 • New sounds and smells in the house